Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: System Model

 \subsection{Edge Server Model}

-\revb{When a mobile device $m\in\mathcal{M}$ offloads a task to edge server $n\in\N$, we consider the time-varying channels between mobile devices and edge nodes located at different positions.
+When a mobile device $m\in\mathcal{M}$ offloads a task to edge server $n\in\N$, we consider the time-varying channels between mobile devices and edge nodes located at different positions.
 Considering Rayleigh fading, the instantaneous channel power gain between mobile user $m$ and the edge server $n$ at global time $t$ is given by $h_{t,m,n} = g_{t,m,n}d_{t,m,n}^{-\alpha}$, where $d_{t,m,n}$ is the distance from mobile user $m$ to the edge node $n$, and $\alpha$ is the path loss exponent, and $g_{t,m,n}$ is the Rayleigh fading coefficient.
 Simultaneous transmissions from multiple devices to the same edge node can cause interference.
-According to the Shannon principle, the channel capacity for mobile device $m$ with $N$ orthogonal sub-channels of edge nodes, can be derived as:
+According to the Shannon principle, the channel capacity for mobile device $m$ with $N$ orthogonal sub-channels of edge nodes can be derived as:

-where $W$ is the channel bandwidth, $p_m$ is the transmit power of mobile user $m$, $\eta_0$ represents the background noise power, and $c_m$ denotes the sub-channel assignment for mobile device $m$.
-Then, the transmitting time can be calculated as $\tau_{n,m,k}^{\text{tran}}=l^kd^k/R_{t,m,n}$. }
+\revb{where $W$ is the channel bandwidth, $P_m$ denotes the transmit power of mobile user $m$, and $\eta_0$ represents the background noise power.
+The variable $\beta_{t,i} \in \{0,1\}$ indicates the transmission status of user $i$ at time $t$ ($\beta_{t,i}=1$ for active transmission and $0$ otherwise).
+Note that the interference term implies that only mobile devices transmitting concurrently on the same sub-channel $c_m$ contribute to the interference.} Then, the transmitting time can be calculated as $\tau_{n,m,k}^{\text{tran}}=l^kd^k/R_{t,m,n}$.